Don’t confuse hoisin sauce with fish sauce or oyster sauce.

-- Caramel color (caramel color is usually vegan)
+- Caramel color – Made by heating some sort of simple sugar (caramel color is usually vegan).

-I’ve yet to come across a hoisin sauce with animal products in it, but let me know if you have.
+I’ve yet to come across a hoisin sauce with a clear animal product in it, but let me know if you have.

 You might notice that some hoisin sauces are labelled “vegetarian” while some aren’t, particularly in Asian countries.

 It has to do with garlic and onion not being suitable for strict vegetarian Buddhists.
 Don’t be concerned by it, you can get either kind as a vegan and be fine.

 The only potential issue is that some hoisin sauces contain artificial colors like Red #40, Yellow #5, etc.

 Many vegans don’t eat artificial colors because of animal testing that surrounds them.